Jeremy Corbyn's attempt to stamp authority came unstuck as rebel MPs ignored his demand for opposing the fiscal charter, the FT reports.

 As the Bank of England holds off from raising rates, Richard Barwell, Senior Economist, BNP Paribas Investment Partners, gives his predictions as to when they might lift rates.

-CNBC’s Catherine Boyle asks the Bank of England Governor about the U.K. housing market in relation to the Bank of England raising rates.
+CNBC’s Catherine Boyle discusses what’s troubling the Bank of England right now, in relation to raising interest rates.